Birmingham Airport offers a range of assistance services for customers requiring additional support.

 The person requiring use of the Eagle Hoist must be seated in the following seats only: D,E,F – to the right side of the aisle when seated in the cabin.

-You can make a request for the Eagle Hoist by e-mailing our Assisted Travel team at [email protected].
+You can make a request for the Eagle Hoist by contacting us.
 A minimum of 7 days’ notice is required, and we will respond by e-mail to confirm if the request can be accepted or not.

 - It is the passenger’s responsibility to ensure suitable seats have been allocated/provided by their airline in advance and that the aircraft type is compatible with the Eagle Hoist model.